xenit-eu/helm-alfresco/README.md

 #### `postgresql.registry`

-* Required: true if postgresql.enabled and postgresql.image not set
+* Required: false
 * Default: `docker.io`
 * Description: The registry where the docker container can be found in

 #### `postgresql.repository`

-* Required: true if postgresql.enabled and postgresql.image not set
+* Required: false
 * Default: `xenit/postgres`
 * Description: The repository of the docker image that will be used

 #### `postgresql.tag`

-* Required: true if postgresql.enabled and postgresql.image not set
+* Required: false
 * Default: `latest`
 * Description: The tag of the docker image that will be used